ggustin93/ghostly-plus-dashboard/memory-bank/progress.md

 4. 🔄 Conduct user acceptance testing with actual Therapists, Researchers, and Admins.

 ### Phase 10: Deployment and Documentation (Supporting WP6 - Utilisation)
-1. 🔄 Create deployment scripts for VUB private VM.
+1. ✅ Define production deployment strategy using Coolify on VUB private VM.
+2. 🔄 Configure Coolify project for GHOSTLY+ Dashboard and Supabase deployment.
-2. 🔄 Prepare detailed user and administrator documentation for all features (T1-T5, R1-R3, A1-A4), including GHOSTLY+ protocol specifics for therapists.
+3. 🔄 Prepare detailed user and administrator documentation for all features (T1-T5, R1-R3, A1-A4), including GHOSTLY+ protocol specifics for therapists.
-3. 🔄 Develop maintenance procedures.
+4. 🔄 Develop maintenance procedures based on Coolify's GUI-based management.

 ## Project Status & Progress Notes: